the-crab-bucket/rewild/README.md

 Host a static site from your own computer with no hassle

+# Development

+## Docker
+Navigate to the `src/docker` directory.
+From here, run `docker-compose up`.
+This will build the static Jekyll app, and mount the Nginx server to the `_site/` directory containing the bundled static files.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.